See these new plays and world premieres on Broadway and off Broadway

 Some of this year's new plays share common themes, including intergenerational struggles, changing friendships, and self-discovery that happens inside a classroom.
 But with each playwright, and respective casts coming from different backgrounds, each story has its own unique perspective to offer.
 And what many of these stories have in common is a shared interest in the many different ways people can connect with each other and navigate the world together, whatever that looks like for them.
 Seeing the world through plenty of different playwrights' and characters' eyes is a great case for seeing more than one of these shows in New York!

 Read more about the new plays on Broadway or off Broadway for the very first time — you could be part of the first audiences to see them before they potentially move to Broadway or thrive in productions all over the country.
 Many have limited runs, so don't miss out.
-If you're looking for even more new theatre to discover, check out our guide to new Off-Broadway musicals premiering this year.
+If you're looking for even more new theatre to discover, check out our guide to all the Broadway shows opening soon.

 New plays on Broadway

 Multiple plays that have never been seen in New York are playing on Broadway this season.
-You can also catch a long-postponed show that made its Off-Broadway debut nearly four years ago and, after nearly shutting down for good due to the pandemic, is finally getting a full run on the Broadway stage.
+You can also catch a show that made its Off-Broadway debut long ago, a long-awaited Broadway debut by an established playwright, or a hit London show being seen in New York for the first time.

 New plays off Broadway